Ubunifu-Tech/Paw-Match-Backend/DEPLOYMENT_CHECKLIST.md

 ## ⚠️ Important Notes

-### Database Migrations
+### Database Setup
-- Migrations run automatically on startup (configured in railway.toml)
+- Database tables are created automatically by SQLAlchemy on first run
-- First deployment will take ~30-60 seconds to run all migrations
+- Use scripts to load initial data (breeds, etc.)
-- Check logs for migration status: `alembic upgrade head`
+- For schema changes, manage manually or use custom scripts

 ### CORS Configuration
 - Backend allows `FRONTEND_URL` and `http://localhost:3000`